-David Robles is a Salt Lake City based outdoorsman who enjoys mountain biking, trail-running with his pups, and hiking with his partner, Destiny, and their infant son.
+David Robles is a Salt Lake City based outdoorsman who enjoys mountain biking, trail-running with his pups, and hiking with his partner, Destiny and their infant son.
 David grew up camping around SLC and biking in his parent’s hometown of Zacatecas, Mexico.
-He’s also a volunteer member of the Salt Lake County Mountain Search & Rescue team and our newest blogger!
+He’s also a volunteer member of the Salt Lake County Mountain Search & Rescue team.

 Name: David Robles

 Hometown: Salt Lake City, UT and Zacatecas, Mexico